Legacy

 Signature Experience

 I am sure you have had this experience.
-You walk into a business, restaurant, hotel or school and you get this special and unique feeling that leaves a lasting impression.
+You walk into a business, restaurant, hotel or school, and you get this special and unique feeling that leaves a lasting impression.
 “Wow, this is a unique and amazing place!”
-It might be the service, the decor, the smells, the tone, the climate and a feelings that feed your value of what is important.
-In a school this is what we call the “Signature School Experiences.”
+It might be the service, the decor, the smells, the tone, the climate and the feelings that feed your value of what is important.
+In a school, this is what we call the “Signature School Experience.”
 Your vision and mission will come to life through behaviours, routines, procedures and a sense of quality, driven and underpinned by it.
 If your vision is in no way reflected in the behaviours of staff and students then it is not a true vision at all.
 Signature experiences are powerful and they prove that a Vision and Mission is not just a marketing platform.

 “Your school’s signature experience is what you do especially well; it’s the unique method, skill, event, practice or process that makes your school stand out in people’s minds.
 If you describe yourself in an elevator pitch then we are all likely to see that in some form and in some way, each and every day ”